rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.92.md

 During the implementation of [#16120](https://github.com/rust-lang/cargo/pull/16120), [epage](https://github.com/epage/)
-felt it was too premature to freely allow names that match directory names inside the binary's directory.
+felt it was too premature to freely allow names that would collide with directory names from `build-dir` being overlaid with `target-dir`.
-Users can just now move some of those directories out in Rust 1.91 ([#15833](https://github.com/rust-lang/cargo/pull/15833)).
+Users can now move `build-dir` out in Rust 1.91 ([#15833](https://github.com/rust-lang/cargo/pull/15833)).
 Changing this to be the default in Cargo is still under discussion ([#16147](https://github.com/rust-lang/cargo/issues/16147)) and users could still move it back.
-Instead of sanitizing,
-epage let this fall back to existing validation rules that will error.
+Instead of sanitizing to avoid conflicts with `build-dir` content, epage let this fall back to existing validation rules that will error for now.

 ### Public dependencies